Which Bank is Best for Getting a Credit Card

 Chase is also a major issuer of branded credit cards in partnership with major airlines and hotel companies.

 Although Chase offers many amazing cards, these are the best of the bunch:

-Chase Slate® is popular for its stellar introductory 0% APR period on purchases and balance transfers.
-The kicker is that it waives any balance transfer fees in the first couple months.
-This offer presents a no-cost opportunity to consolidate high-interest debt for the purpose of paying off debt quickly.
+This offer presents a low-cost opportunity to consolidate high-interest debt for the purpose of paying off debt quickly.